psquickitjayant/loggly-log4j/README.md

 # loggly-log4j
 Log4j Appender for Loggly

 A Simple Log4j appender to send logs to Loggly via Http or Https asynchronously.
+Check out Loggly's [Log4j logging documentation](https://www.loggly.com/docs/java-log4j/) to learn more.

 This uses a custom Threadpool to keep the threads in a pool, increasing the performance of the program.
 This library supports multiple tags and proxy setup for the network connection.